(Dianthus Barbatus 'Holborn Glory')

 (Petunia integrifolia ‘Shanin' Wild’)

-Shanin Wild Petunia is a sprawling tender perennial flower that is native to South America but can be found growing in the Midwest and northeastern United States as an annual.
-At maturity, this plant reaches the height of 12” and features erect hairy stems, oval leaves, and 2” trumpet-shaped violet flowers.
-This plant be grown in a container or hanging basket, attracts butterflies and hummingbirds, repels aphids, bean beetles, leaf hoppers, and tomato hornworms, self sows, and is great as a cut flower!
+Shanin Wild Petunia is a sprawling tender perennial flower native to South America but grows in the Midwest and northeastern United States as an annual.
+At maturity, this plant reaches a height of 12” and features erect hairy stems, oval leaves, and 2” trumpet-shaped violet flowers.
+This versatile plant can be grown in containers or hanging baskets and has the added benefits of attracting butterflies and hummingbirds while repelling aphids, bean beetles, leaf hoppers, and tomato hornworms.
+It also self-sows and makes for a lovely cut flower.

 (Viola x wittrockiana ‘Clear Crystals Black’)

-Clear Crystals Black Pansy is a cool weather short-lived perennial hybrid flower that is native to Europe.
-At maturity, this plant can reach the height of 12” and features 1 1/2” dark green oval-shaped leaves and 2-4” jet black flowers.
-This plant can be grown in containers, attracts bees, butterflies, and hummingbirds, is resistant to deer, and self sows!
+Clear Crystals Black Pansy is a cool-weather, short-lived perennial hybrid flower native to Europe.
+At maturity, this plant can reach a height of 12” and features 1 1/2” dark green oval-shaped leaves and 2-4” jet-black flowers.
+This plant can be grown in containers, attracts bees, butterflies, and hummingbirds, is resistant to deer, and self-sows!

 (Viola × wittrockiana ‘Giant Flame’)

-Giant Flame Pansy is a cool weather short-lived perennial flower that is native to Europe.
-At maturity, this plant can reach the height of 12” and features 1 1/2” dark green oval=shaped leaves and 3” deep red flowers that have black splotches at their base.
-This plant can be grown in containers, attracts bees, butterflies, and hummingbirds, is resistant to deer, and self sows!
+Giant Flame Pansy is a cool weather short-lived perennial flower native to Europe.
+At maturity, this plant can reach a height of 12” and features 1 1/2” dark green oval-shaped leaves and 3” deep red flowers with black splotches at their base.
+This plant can be grown in containers, attracts bees, butterflies, and hummingbirds, is resistant to deer, and self-sows!

 (Viola tricolor ‘Johnny Jump Up’)

-Johnny Jump Up Pansy is a cool weather short-lived perennial flower that is native to Europe.
-At maturity, this plant can reach the height of 12” and features light green/purplish stems, lance-shaped leaves, and tricolor blooms in purple, yellow and white that have deep purple veins.
-This plant can be grown in containers, attracts bees and butterflies, is both edible and medicinal, tolerates drought and frost, and self sows!
+Johnny Jump Up Pansy is a cool-weather, short-lived perennial flower native to Europe.
+At maturity, this plant can reach a height of 12” and features light green/purplish stems, lance-shaped leaves, and tricolor blooms in purple, yellow, and white with deep purple veins.
+This plant can be grown in containers, attracts bees and butterflies, is edible and medicinal, tolerates drought and frost, and self-sows!

 (Antirrhinum Majus 'Appleblossom')